conjurdemos/docker-secrets/README.md

 => Skipped creation of database wordpress – it already exists.
 … etc
 ```

+Note, that different host IDs and API keys can be used for different containers launched from the same image.

+## Audit access to the MySQL password

 When we check the password audit, we can see again that the password is being retrieved by the `wordpress` host: